Ingham County, MI

 I fully expected FPR to have come and gone by now, and not simply because of the soft inland murmur that the initial torrent had been reduced to, to say nothing of the apparent deaths of Mark Mitchell, Jeremy Beer, Bill Kauffman, Patrick Deneen, Nancy-Boy Jeff Polet, the mellifluous Katherine Dalton, and the mulish and headstrong but now hamstrung and hogtied Honorable Justice Caleb Stegall (all of whose deaths have been greatly exaggerated).
 Besides, as Hawthorne once put it, “persons of marked individuality—crooked sticks, as some of us might be called—are not exactly the easiest to bind up into a faggot.”

 But there’s a resilience to this project, and it’s a resilience born more of demand than of supply, as is proper for oddballs like us, writers and readers alike, who aren’t particularly pleased with how, ever since the first fowling piece was sold at Mt.
-Wollaston, supply has been dictating the terms of existence, turning trivial goods into vital necessities and ruining everything in the process, or with how the telos of man has shifted away from eudaemonia or a good death to a life of perpetual disquietude fueled by ever-more highly refined methods of shopping and round-the-clock entertainment issuing from a satanic rectangle slid unbecomingly in the back packet.
+Wollaston, supply has been dictating the terms of existence, turning trivial goods into vital necessities and ruining everything in the process, or with how the telos of man has shifted away from eudaemonia or a good death to a life of perpetual disquietude fueled by ever-more highly refined methods of shopping and round-the-clock entertainment issuing from a satanic rectangle slid unbecomingly in the back pocket.
 Quiet I know something about; disquietude has but one remedy, and it is not a program of planned obsolescence and ritual spending.
 That program issues from people who are smart and cool by dint of living near an ocean.
 Don’t ever trust them.

 In 2002, twenty-five years after The Unsettling of America was first published, Wendell Berry said that as the author of the book he should be pleased about its abiding relevance, except that the book was written to correct problems that in the intervening twenty-five years had worsened.
 Better far for all of us if the book had been rendered irrelevant by improved methods of land-use and healthier communities, especially rural communities.
 But none of that ever happened.
 And now it’s been forty-two years since the book came out, and still the problems are worsening, and so the book is relevant and timely still.